fbpx

 a glass cup of tea next to a teapot on wooden tray

 In contrast, many Western European countries use the tê system of pronunciation.
-It was spread to Europe via the Dutch, who brought tea from China to Europe in the 17th century.
-According to Chen Shun-sin, the Thirteen Groups of Cantonese, the patent traders of Gwangju who were allowed to trade from the mid-Qing dynasty, many of them were from Xiamen, Fujian,[28] and they called themselves tê in their own mother tongue, but they usually entered Malay from Fujian, and Dutch is thought to have borrowed from Malay.
-Languages in this family include:
+The Dutch spread it to Europe, bringing tea from China in the 17th century.
+According to Chen Shun-sin, the Thirteen Groups of Cantonese, the patent traders of Gwangju who were allowed to trade from the mid-Qing dynasty, many of them were from Xiamen, Fujian, and they called themselves tê in their own mother tongue, but they usually entered Malay from Fujian, and Dutch is thought to have borrowed from Malay.

 • Dutch: thee